Skip to main content

 .updateResultsData()

-this.utils.updateResultsData(results, data) - method for automatic completion of $pages.$i.data and $data, must be called to add the content of the resulting page
+this.utils.updateResultsData(results, data) - method for automatically filling $pages.$i.data and $data; must be called to add content of the resulting page

 .urlFromHTML()

-this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (&amp; etc.), optionally you can pass a base - base URL (for example, the URL of the source page), thus a full link can be obtained
+this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (&amp; etc.), optionally base can be passed - base URL (e.g., URL of the source page), thus a full link can be obtained

 .url.extractDomain()

-this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from that link.
-The second optional parameter determines whether to trim the www subdomain from the domain.
-Default is 0 - meaning do not trim.
+this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from this link.
+The second optional parameter determines whether to strip the www subdomain from the domain.
+Default is 0 - do not strip.

 .url.extractTopDomain()